medialize/ally.js/docs/tutorials/focusing-in-svg.md

 1. remove the `<foreignObject>` element injected in step 1
 1. the target element has received focus and become the active element

-As of `v#master` the utility [`ally.element.focus`](../api/element/focus.md) incorporates the above workarounds to focus SVG elements in all versions of Internet Explorer and Microsoft Edge.
+As of `v1.4.0` the utility [`ally.element.focus`](../api/element/focus.md) incorporates the above workarounds to focus SVG elements in all versions of Internet Explorer and Microsoft Edge.

 ### The blur SVG element hack